UFC 313: Pereira vs Ankalaev start time, full fight card and how to watch on TV and online

 When is UFC 313?

-UFC 313 will take place at the T-Mobile Arena in Las Vegas on Saturday 8 March.
+UFC 313 will take place on Saturday 8 March at the T-Mobile Arena in Las Vegas.
 The early prelims will start at 11pm GMT (3pm PT / 5pm CT / 6pm ET), with the regular prelims following at 1am GMT on Sunday 9 March (5pm PT / 7pm CT / 8pm ET on Saturday).
 The main card is then scheduled for 3am GMT on Sunday (7pm PT / 9pm CT / 10pm ET on Saturday).

 How can I watch it?